Eagle Flight Research

 The Embry-Riddle Eagle Flight Research Center (EFRC) serves as the university’s Aerospace R&D facility.

 The EFRC is affiliated with the College of Engineering's Department of Aerospace Engineering and supports the class and individual projects of the university’s various undergraduate, graduate, and doctoral engineering students.
 The students’ research and practical efforts are supported by a diverse and experienced faculty, with specialties in fixed- and rotary-wing flight dynamics and control, flight testing, aeroelasticity, electrical engineering, air-breathing propulsion, parameter identification, and aerodynamics.
 To aid in a variety of research projects, the EFRC maintains a dedicated experimental Cessna 172, which is equipped with an internal navigation system and flight-testing data acquisition and sensor package.

-The EFRC has an experienced staff of professors, staff, and consulting FAA-Designated Engineering Representatives (DERs), pilots, and technicians.
-Our faculty, staff, and students are experienced with experimental aircraft, certification, instrumentation, and data gathering and analysis.
+The EFRC has an experienced staff of professors, staff, and consulting FAA-Designated Engineering Representatives (DERs), pilots, and technicians and our faculty, staff, and students are experienced with experimental aircraft, certification, instrumentation, and data gathering and analysis.

 Completed during the past few years at the Eagle Flight Research Center:

 Contact Us: To speak to someone about this lab or any of our facilities, call us at 386-226-6100 or 800-862-2416, or email DaytonaBeach@erau.edu.